C. Gibson VancePrincipal | Fraud

 Gibson was presented the Joe Tonahill Award by AAJ's New Lawyers Division for his outstanding service to the civil justice system.

 Gibson was appointed to the Alabama Judicial Compensation Committee by the Lt.
 Governor.
 This four-year appointment allows Gibson to serve on a five-person commission responsible for recommending to the Alabama Legislature the amount of compensation judges shall receive.
-Additionally, Gibson was chosen to serve on the Alabama Democratic Advisory Committee to recommend appointments to the Obama Administration.

 In February 2012, Gibson was named to Troy University’s Board of Trustees by Alabama Gov. Robert Bentley.
 Vance was selected by Gov. Bentley and approved by the Alabama Senate.
 Trustees are appointed to 12-year terms.
-He also serves as a Troy University Foundation Board Member.

 Gibson has participated in dozens of jury trials in his legal career, many of which have resulted in large verdicts for his client.
-In 2005, Gibson received a $2.9 million verdict in a securities fraud case in Henry County, Alabama.
+In 2005, Gibson received a $2.9 million verdict in a securities fraud case in Henry County, Ala.

 - Alabama (1993)